 Activities to do in Queen.

-- The best exciting and most prominent activities done while in Queen include, Game drives around the suburbs of the Park which brings you to nice catch to different species of animals some of which can’t be seen elsewhere in other parks.
+Which brings you to nice catch to different species of animals some of which can’t be seen elsewhere in other parks.
 It’s only in Queen Elizabeth national park that you can sport the rear tree climbing lions sited on fig trees or tree blanches.
 The ishasha sector us an extension of Queen Elizabeth national park.

-- Launch trip cruise along Kazinga Channel which connects two lakes including George and Edward, the boat cruise is rewarding with sites to different species of animals that live and feeds on the lake including hippos, crocodile, and several species of birds that live and feeds on the lake such as African shoebill, Pink-backed pelican, Yellow-billed stork, Malachite kingfisher, Fish eagle, Pied kingfisher, Papyrus gonolek, African spoonbills, Martial eagle, Long-tailed cormorant, Black bee-eater, Black crake, African skimmer among others.
+Which connects two lakes including George and Edward, the boat cruise is rewarding with sites to different species of animals that live and feeds on the lake including hippos, crocodile, and several species of birds that live and feeds on the lake such as African shoebill, Pink-backed pelican, Yellow-billed stork, Malachite kingfisher, Fish eagle, Pied kingfisher, Papyrus gonolek, African spoonbills, Martial eagle, Long-tailed cormorant, Black bee-eater, Black crake, African skimmer among others.

-- Chimpanzee tracking in Kyambura gorge Queen Elizabeth national park is one of the few parks in Uganda where chimpanzee trekking is done.
+Is one of the few parks in Uganda where chimpanzee trekking is done.
 The chimpanzees were habituated a few years ago and the population is said to be approximately 19 chimpanzees which were trained to be close to humans.
 Not only chimpanzee but the park is a home to over other 6 primates species including the red tailed monkeys, black and white colobus monkeys, vervet monkeys and olive baboons.
 These primates can be easily be seen while in the Gorge Chimpanzee trekking Chimpanzee trekking in Kyambura gorge can be done all year round though the best time is during the dry season in the months of June, July, August, September, December, January and February because during this period there is less rainfall in the park therefore vegetation will be thin which allows you to view.
 Trekking can be done either in the morning or evening.

-- Bird watching.
 Every time in queen national park is bird watch, at any moment you can spot a bird, however we recommend that you go bird watching during June to September.
 These months have low rainfall, and there are plenty of food sources for the birds.
 The kazinga channel is the best spotting area for bird watching during the boat cruiser and a variety of birds can be spotted with there.

 Don’t be scared of where to stay on a visit to this Park in South Western Uganda because it’s geographically situated with different accommodation facilities ranging from camping to self-contained rooms which are reserved for tourists to stay at affordable prices.
 These accommodation facilities are categorized into three including budget, mid-range, and luxury facilities.
 Enjoy your time as you visit wonderful park in the Southwestern part of Uganda.
 Examples of lodges you may think to stay in while in this beautiful park include